Classes and Objects in Typescript| Constructor and Inheritance examples

 }

-In the Constructor method, You have to call the super() method to call the superclass constructor.
+In the object hierarchy, you can extend the parent class using the extends keyword.
+In the constructor method, you have to call the super() method to invoke the superclass constructor.

 class Rectangle extends Base {